todogroup/governance/README.md

 https://github.com/todogroup/charter/blob/master/CHARTER.adoc

-If you need it in PDF form, you can downlaod it [here](https://github.com/todogroup/charter/blob/master/TODO%20Charter%20and%20Agreement%20v1.0.pdf).
+If you need it in PDF form, you can download it [here](https://github.com/todogroup/charter/blob/master/TODO%20Charter%20and%20Agreement%20v1.0.pdf).

 ## TODO Steering Committee (TSC)